 - Reminders for insulin

 The OneTouch Verio Flex works with the excellent OneTouch Reveal app for deeper data analysis.
 This app is available on both Android and iPhone for free.
 You can see new readings as well as historical readings all laid out clearly on the home screen.
 This is a nice way to see how your latest reading compared to previous ones.

 Tap the patterns or averages icons to see high or low trends or to see the averages over three different time spans: 14, 30 or 90 days.
 You can also track events and activities meaning you can see trends and what caused them.
 The logbook is a nice section which shows data in quick, color-coded results so you can see trends on a calendar.
 With day and week view options this is a really clean and easy to use system.

 The ability to share data is a top feature as it make its super simple to give last readings or reports to friends, family, or medical professionals.
 We also like the ability to set reminders so you take your insulin on time.
 It's a superb app, only bettered by the likes of the Contour Next One (opens in new tab) device and the Dario LC (opens in new tab).

 - Five seconds results

 - ISO accuracy standards met

-Since the OneTouch Verio Flex meets the 2013 ISO standards that means that over 99 percent of readings are within the accuracy boundaries.
-As such this is one of the most accurate meters out there.
+Since the OneTouch Verio Flex meets the ISO standards, this means that over 99 percent of readings are within the accuracy boundaries.
+As such this is one of the most accurate meters out there, on a par with the Accu-Clik Guide (opens in new tab).
 So what it's lacking in lights it makes up for in clarity of results, and with low blood requirements.